awsdocs/amazon-opensearch-service-developer-guide/doc_source/request-signing.md

 gem install faraday_middleware-aws-sigv4
 ```

-This sample code creates a new client, configures Faraday middleware to sign requests, and indexes a single document\.
+This example code creates a new client, configures Faraday middleware to sign requests, and indexes a single document\.
 You must provide values for `full_url_and_port` and `region`\.

 ```
 require 'elasticsearch'